awsdocs/amazon-elasticache-docs/doc_source/redis/Clusters.Create.CON.RedisCluster.md

 1. Review all your entries and choices, then go back and make any needed corrections\.
 When you're ready, choose **Create cluster** to launch your cluster, or **Cancel** to cancel the operation\.

-To create the equivalent using the ElastiCache API or AWS CLI instead of the ElastiCache console, see:
+To create the equivalent using the ElastiCache API or AWS CLI instead of the ElastiCache console, see the following:
 + API: [CreateReplicationGroup](https://docs.aws.amazon.com/AmazonElastiCache/latest/APIReference/API_CreateReplicationGroup.html)
 + CLI: [create\-replication\-group](https://docs.aws.amazon.com/cli/latest/reference/elasticache/create-replication-group.html)